Pangolins

 By 2019 several cases of pangolin seizures had been reported from Raigad, Thane and Chandrapur in Maharashtra.
 (Poaching has resulted in their numbers falling in Raigad and Purandar districts and the Bhimashankar range where they were found in abundance.)
 Scales were being sold for Rs 1.5 lakh per kg and live pangolins for around Rs 70,000/-.
 Pangolins were being caught in forest areas like Khandala in Satara District.
 A pangolin captured in the Kolhapur forest was also brought to Pune in June 2019 – the two accused men hoped to sell it for Rs 50 lakh.
 Again in October 2019 three men were arrested in Pune after they were found to be in possession of a pangolin.
 The animal had been procured in Konkan.

-Last but not least, in July 2019 two men were murdered in Tamhini Ghat (50 kms from Pune) over a financial dispute over smuggling of pangolins.
+Last but not least, in July 2019 two men were murdered in Tamhini Ghat (50 kms from Pune) after a financial dispute over smuggling of pangolins.
 This made the Police carefully look into all pangolin seizures made in Maharashtra and discover that multiple rackets were in existence.
 One group trapped the pangolins and sold them to another group of middlemen from cities who smuggled them further.

 In November 2019 it was commendable that forest officials of Odisha laid a trap by approaching a pangolin smuggler as traders and nabbed the man who was trying to sell a 10 kg pangolin for Rs 2 lakh.